go-orb/go-orb/README.md

-# Orb
+# go-micro.dev/v5

-Orb is a framework for distributed systems development, it can be seen as the successor of go-micro and maybe will be `go-micro.dev/v5`.
+Micro is a framework for distributed systems development, it can be seen as the successor of `go-micro.dev/v4`.

 ## WIP